 Lead Acquisition makes more sense as a child of Marketing.
 This Organizational Unit should be the parent.

 At the end of the row for each Organizational Unit is a menu and the middle choice is “Move organizational unit.”

 You’re choosing which unit that you want your Organizational Unit to be a child of.
 Here, you click the arrow next to the Organizational Unit you want, to both select it and collapse the menu below it:

 Once you’ve found the right organization unit to place the this unit under, hit “Continue” and you’ll see a confirmation window:

 As with all changes, this one will take up to 24 hours to take effect.
 Though when I did it, it was instant.

 Managing multiple domains

 If you manage multiple domains, they behave for these purposes as if they’re one domain: users from all your domains are automatically added to your top-level Organizational Unit by default, and that Organizational Unit includes all your domains.
-You can add users from any domain you’re an Admin for to any Organizational Unit.
+You can add users from any domain you’re an Admin to any Organizational Unit.

 Managing Organizational Units can seem like more work, but done correctly it can save you a ton of difficulties and bring structure to your organization.
-Being able to control permissions for groups of users rather than having to do it for each individual user sets Admins free to get on with more important work.
+Being able to control permissions within G Suite for groups of users rather than having to do it for each individual user sets Admins free to get on with more important work.
 And moving users to the right Organizational Unit — or onboarding them directly into it — means they’ll automatically have access to the right tools and data.